Children in need of a CASA now

 You must pass a background check, participate in a 30-hour pre-service training course and agree to stay on a case until it is closed (a year and a half on average).

 Interested in helping children but not ready to commit to becoming a volunteer advocate?
-Learn about other volunteer opportunities.
+Learn about other ways to support CASA!

 Expectations of Volunteers